 To the right of Jesus, Thomas stands in profile, his finger pointing up in the air.
-Some speculate that this gesture is meant to isolate Thomas's finger, which becomes key in a later Bible story when Jesus rises from the dead.
-Thomas doubts his eyes, and so is entreated to probe Jesus' wounds with his finger to help him believe.
+Some speculate that this gesture is meant to isolate Thomas’s finger, which becomes key in a later Bible story when Jesus rises from the dead.
+Thomas doubts his eyes, and so is entreated to probe Jesus’s wounds with his finger to help him believe.

 11. The meaning of its food is up for debate.

-12. It's inspired some wild theories.
+12. The Last Supper has inspired some wild theories.

 In The Templar Revelation, Lynn Picknett and Clive Prince propose that the figure to the left of Jesus is not John, but Mary Magdalene, and that The Last Supper is key evidence in a cover-up of the true identity of Christ by the Roman Catholic Church.

-Three years later, Vatican researcher Sabrina Sforza Galitzia translated the painting's "mathematical and astrological" signs into a message from da Vinci about the end of the world.
+Three years later, Vatican researcher Sabrina Sforza Galitzia translated the painting’s “mathematical and astrological” signs into a message from Leonardo da Vinci about the end of the world.
 She claims The Last Supper predicts an apocalyptic flood that will sweep the globe from March 21 to November 1, 4006.

 13. The Last Supper also inspired popular fiction.

 And not just The Da Vinci Code.
-A pervasive part of the painting's mythology is the story that da Vinci searched for ages for the right model for his Judas.
+A pervasive part of the painting’s mythology is the story that Leonardo da Vinci searched for ages for the right model for his Judas.
 Once he found him, he realized it was the same man who had once posed for him as Jesus.
 Sadly, years of hard-living and sin had ravaged his once-angelic face.
 As compelling a story as this is, it’s also totally false.

 How do we know this story isn’t true?
-For one thing, it's believed that da Vinci took about three years to paint The Last Supper, mostly due to the painter's notorious tendency to procrastinate.
+For one thing, it's believed that Leonardo took about three years to paint The Last Supper, mostly due to the painter’s notorious tendency to procrastinate.
 For another, stories of spiritual decay manifesting itself physically have long existed.
-It's likely that someone along the way decided to saddle The Last Supper with a similar narrative in order to give its moral message a sense of historical credibility.
+It’s likely that someone along the way decided to saddle The Last Supper with a similar narrative in order to give its moral message a sense of historical credibility.

-14. It's been mimicked for centuries.
+14. It has been mimicked for centuries.

 Fine art and pop culture have paid tribute to The Last Supper with a cavalcade of imitations and parodies.
-These range from a 16th century oil painting reproduction to new interpretations from Salvador Dali, Andy Warhol, Susan Dorothea White, and Vik Muniz, who made his out of chocolate syrup.
+These range from a 16th century oil painting reproduction to new interpretations from Salvador Dalí, Andy Warhol, Susan Dorothea White, and Vik Muniz, who made his out of chocolate syrup.

 15. Want to see The Last Supper in person?
 Better book (way) in advance.

-Though The Last Supper is one of Italy's must-see sites, the convent in which it is located was not built for big crowds.
+Though The Last Supper is one of Italy's must-see sites, the convent in which it is located wasn’t built for big crowds.
 Only 20 to 25 people are allowed in at a time in visiting blocks of 15 minutes.
 It is recommended visitors book tickets to see The Last Supper at least two months in advance.
 And be sure to dress conservatively, or you may be turned away from the convent.